tillyw/project2/README.md

 Created by Tyler, Drew, Dina, Tenille, and Heather.

-Using the Sequelize ORM, the app has 3 basic CRUD functions.
-Sequelize is a promise-based Node.js ORM for MySQL.
-An Events logger with MySQL, Node, Express, Handlebars.
-Utilized MVC design pattern; use Node and MySQL to query and route data in Events App, and Handlebars to generate HTML.
+MuviNite uses the Sequelize ORM, a promise-based Node.js ORM for MySQL.
+MuviNite is a movie events logging platform that utilizes MySQL, Node.js, Express, Handlebars, Passport and the OMDB API.
+It utilizes the MVC design pattern; using Node and MySQL to query and route data in Events App, and Handlebars to generate HTML.

-* Each user has to create an account with Username and password
+* Each user has to create an account with username and password, then log in subsequently

 * Each user can view Movie Events stored in the database

 * Each user can create a new event

+* Each user can select a film for the movie night and information about that film is displayed as part of the event

+* Each user can invite any other user to their event and the users invited will be displayed within the event

+* Each user can comment on an event

 # Technologies Used:

-Node.js, MySQL, Sequelize, Passport, Handlebars, Express, Materialize, Bootstrap.
+Node.js, MySQL, Sequelize, Passport, Handlebars, Express, Materialize, Bootstrap, jQuery, OMDB API

 ![Screen Shot](public/images/eventApp.gif)